 The following scenario indicator configuration creates a gauge that displays the average speed limit for all roads in a plan by averaging the speed limit attribute value: [SPEED_LIMIT].
 The equation operation is set to Average and only two range values (low and high) are specified.

 Update or delete a scenario indicator

-The following steps describe how to update or delete a scenario indicator.
+Complete the following steps to update or delete a scenario indicator: